tjdahlke/walking-time-heatmap/README.md

 #  Getting Started with Create React App

+# How to make update the app

+First, download this repo.
+Then you may need to remove `package-lock.json`, and then run `npm install`.

+Next, make your changes to the code.
+For something basic, change the file `src/App.tsx` for example.

+Afterwards, run:

+`npm run predeploy`

+follwed by:

+`npm run deploy`

+If you go to the `homepage` address (found in the `package.json` file), you should see the changes you made live on the website/webapp. :rocket

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).